 With change as the only constant in marketing, there’s been a slowly growing distance between the generations that’s only accelerated as Millennials have become the largest generation in the U.S. labor force (back in 2016).
-The need for Inter-generational Empowerment is as great as it’s ever been and I’m proud to have been at the forefront of this work since 2010, when I shifted the Fortune 500 company that I worked for from the old paradigm of “outbound” marketing to “inbound.”
+The need for reconstructing how different generations work is as great as it’s ever been and I’m proud to have been at the forefront of this work since 2010, when I shifted the Fortune 500 company that I worked for from the old paradigm of “outbound” marketing to “inbound.”

 There have been many approaches and programs developed to help “build teams” and “train managers” (and new employees) that are supposed to help alleviate the inter-generational tension found in many organizations.

 These don’t work for a number of reasons – and I believe that science gives us the best over-arching understanding to what’s really going on.
 Once the science is understood, it provides us with a way forward.
 If you haven’t seen Pixar’s movie, “Inside Out,” which explains this in a child-friendly story, I recommend it highly!

 I’ve worked with a wide range of clients, from marketing teams at mid-size companies to enterprise teams, from small agencies to international nonprofits.
 I’ve also worked with external teams (such as agencies) as well as internal teams.
 It really doesn’t make a difference what type of organization you have, or if the relationship is internal or external, or even the size of the team.
 If there’s a range of generations working together and there have been issues, I can help.